- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30025_education.rev.1451945980.png)"/>

 Students studying abroad will be charged applicable fees as determined by the individual program.
-See the Coordinator of Off-Campus Programs for the current per-program tuition rate.
+See the Director of Off-Campus Programs for the current per-program tuition rate.
 Regular refund policies apply to study-abroad programs.
 There is a non-refundable administrative fee of $500 for students who are applying their financial aid to a program through a consortium agreement, in addition to any program fee or deposit required by the selected program.

 Students will not be charged a fee for credit by examination (for a subject that is not covered by advanced placement tests) if such credit is established during the fall term of the first year.

 Students will be billed for bookstore charges, library fines, on-campus traffic violations, and any damage they may cause to College property.